kindohm/vscode-tidalcycles/README.md

 - `Ctrl+Enter` to evaluate multiple lines
 - `Ctrl+Alt+H` to hush

-### A "flood" function

-A custom `flood` function is defined in the bootup of this package.
-Use `flood` to fill the post window with some text:

-`flood "hello from tidal "`

 ## Syntax Highlighting

 In order to get syntax highlighting in `.tidal` files you must do